fossasia/eventyay-tickets/doc/development/implementation/urlconfig.rst

 The reason for the complicated URL handling is that pretix supports custom subdomains for single organizers.
 In this example we will use an event organizer with the slug ``bigorg`` that manages an awesome conference with the slug ``awesomecon``.
-If pretix is installed on pretix.eu, this event is available by default at ``https://pretix.eu/bigorg/awesomecon/`` and the admin panel is available at ``https://pretix.eu/control/event/bigorg/awesomecon/``.
+If pretix is installed on eventyay.com, this event is available by default at ``https://eventyay.com/bigorg/awesomecon/`` and the admin panel is available at ``https://eventyay.com/control/event/bigorg/awesomecon/``.

 If the organizer now configures a custom domain like ``tickets.bigorg.com``, his event will from now on be available on ``https://tickets.bigorg.com/awesomecon/``.
-The former URL at ``pretix.eu`` will redirect there.
-However, the admin panel will still only be available on ``pretix.eu`` for convenience and security reasons.
+The former URL at ``eventyay.com`` will redirect there.
+However, the admin panel will still only be available on ``eventyay.com`` for convenience and security reasons.

 URL routing
 -----------

-The hard part about implementing this URL routing in Django is that ``https://pretix.eu/bigorg/awesomecon/`` contains two parameters of nearly arbitrary content and ``https://tickets.bigorg.com/awesomecon/`` contains only one.
+The hard part about implementing this URL routing in Django is that ``https://eventyay.com/bigorg/awesomecon/`` contains two parameters of nearly arbitrary content and ``https://tickets.bigorg.com/awesomecon/`` contains only one.
 The only robust way to do this is by having *separate* URL configuration for those two cases.
 In pretix, we call the former our ``maindomain`` config and the latter our ``subdomain`` config.
 For pretix's core